Becoming a Medical Assistant

 Medical Assistants (MAs) are not required to earn certification or register once they complete an MA program.
 However, some employers preferentially hire or even require certification.
 So, which should a new MA choose?

-The bottom line is that both the Registered Medical Assistant (RMA) and Certified Medical Assistant (CMA) are essentially the same things.
+The bottom line is that the Registered Medical Assistant (RMA) and Certified Medical Assistant (CMA) are essentially the same.
 The difference is in the certifying organization and exam.
 The American Association of Medical Assistants (AAMA) offers a certification exam that will allow medical assistants to earn the credential "CMA" (Certified Medical Assistant).

 The American Medical Technologists (AMT) also offers a certification exam for MAs to earn the credential "RMA" (Registered Medical Assistant).
-The exam covers much of what is on the AAMA certification exam to include both clerical and clinical concepts.
-Membership is also available, which allows MAs to attend annual conventions and seminars, have access to publications as well as online continuing education.
+The exam covers much of the AAMA certification exam, including both clerical and clinical concepts.
+Membership is also available, allowing MAs to attend annual conventions and seminars and access publications and online continuing education.
 Additionally, members can have access to career opportunities around the country.

 Whether earning certification as a CMA or RMA, both demonstrate that the medical assistant has met educational and professional standards in the field and is considered an "expert".
-Becoming certified also gives MAs an advantage when seeking a new career, or even a leadership position.
+Becoming certified also gives MAs an advantage when seeking a new career or leadership position.

 Where Do Medical Assistants Work?